 - Tap in a community of people.
 People tend to act in certain ways, but when you target a community, you are defining a group which makes it easier for you to market.

 - Always go back to your KPIs!!!
 When you bring up an idea, always ask the question: How is this going to convert?

 “You need a SOLID, CLEAR GOAL and FOCUS, but you have to let it flow.” – Jeff Bezos, Amazon CEO

-- Monday, we discuss Google analytics
+- Monday, discuss Google analytics

-- Tuesday, we discuss Sales
+- Tuesday, discuss Sales

-- Wednesday, we discuss Social Media Marketing
+- Wednesday, discuss Social Media Marketing

-- Thursday, we discuss about Blogging and Articles
+- Thursday, discuss about Blogging and Articles

 About the Author: Carlo Desierto is a serial entrepreneur with over a decade of experience in business startups.
 He has founded, built intrinsic value, and sold several companies in which he sits as an adviser for the Board of Directors.
 Carlo has interviewed over 200+ entrepreneurs and published mini-biographies for new digital media channels relating to entrepreneurship, health, self-help, futurology, and the green industry.